Cephalopholis panamensis: Habitat and biology

 Cephalopholis panamensis is found in rocky shore habitats, preferring shallower, warmer water than many other species in the genus Cephalopholis.
 They can also be found in coral reefs.
 It feeds on fishes and crustaceans.
 They are protogynous hermaphrodites, the males are larger and older than the females with the sex ratio biased towards there being more females.
 They form harems made up of a single male and several females.
 They form pairs to court in the evening.
 Spawning takes place around the full moon and they spawn between May and September, peaking in July to August in the central Gulf of California.
-The females attain sexual maturity at around 17 cm when they ar a year and a half old, the change to male takes place when they are 20 cm and at least three years old.
+The females attain sexual maturity at around 17 cm when they are a year and a half old, the change to male takes place when they are 20 cm and at least three years old.
 They can live for up to 16 years.
 They are the commonest grouper species within their range.